-- 1. The student shall be given oral or written notice of the charges against him/her. - 2.
-The evidence against the student shall be explained to him/her. - The student shall be given the opportunity to present his/her own version of the facts concerning the charges.
+- 1. The student shall be given oral or written notice of the charge(s) against him/her. - 2.
+The evidence supporting the charge(s) shall be explained to the student. - 3.
+The student shall be given an opportunity to present his/her own version of the facts concerning the charge(s).